msmapricot/erefdoc/docs/implementation.md

 A new user of Eref has to be invited to register by the superadmin.
 This is done to prevent new users from selecting their role.
 The superadmin will contact a new user to find out the user name and email address he would like to use to register.
 The user name and email address will be added to the
 **Invitations** table.
+More than one user can share the same email address.
+This is not the default beahavior; it is enabled by the setting

+    RequireUniqueEmail = false

+in method ApplicationUserManager.Create on file App_Start/IdentityConfig.cs

 When the user registers for Eref, he must use the same user name and email that he provided to the superadmin together with a password of his choosing.

 ## Role Controllers